akaydinb/hackerrank-python/README.md

-# hackerrank-bash
+# hackerrank-python
-Solutions of bash exercises in hackerrank
+Solutions of python exercises in hackerrank

 === What is hackerrank? ===